stevemats/videntta/README.md

 Email extraction will happen on the backend automatically and present an output on a separate file with the name match(to present the email match output).

+You can also run sample extraction process using the text document residing withing the Test-Doc folder.

 **The Project is open for Contribution**